jht9629-nyu/covid-19-data-stories-2023/README.md

 <!-- Humanizing COVID-19 Data.
 Memorials, Grief and Mourning.
 Select course project and work on the first iteration to present in the next class. -->

 **[Week 5](Week5.md)** Lecture:  Outside the box: Data storytelling in public spaces.
 Students present final project concept and first iteration for in-class discussion and feedback.
 All assignments must include documentation.
-All project documentation uploaded to class Google drive.
+All project documentation uploaded to class Google drive and/or Github repo.

 **[Week 6](Week6.md)** Presentations and Guest Speaker: Students present second iteration of final project for in class discussion and feedback.
-All project documentation uploaded to class Google drive.
+All project documentation must be uploaded to class Google drive and/or Github repo.

 **[Week 7](Week7.md)** Presentations and Classroom Visitor(s).
 Students present the final project.
 All assignments must include documentation.
-All project documentation uploaded to class Google drive.
+All project documentation must be uploaded to class Google drive and/or Github repo.

 ## Grading